kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 Imagine you are moving from left to right until you hit the _last_ `.` character.
 When you do, you discard whatever is to the left of the `.` along with that character itself.
 If there is no `.` character, you do not stop and you do not discard anything.
 So, you are left with what you started with. _But, although logical, that is not the intent._

-One way to overcome this issue is to test for a period or dot character in the original `fullname` string.
+One way to overcome this issue is to test for a period or dot character in the original `fullname` string [@periodtest; @dottest; @bashscriptpatmatch].
 If there is no `.` character, we set the extension to the empty string.
 Otherwise, we set it to what we get by the pattern-matching we have discussed.
 The corrected routine for the extension should thus run:

 ~~~bash
 #!/bin/bash